CompAndSave/hugo-decap-cas/content/posts/how-to-print-high-quality-photos-at-home.md

 * The glass on frames can make photos look unclear.
 * Holding glossy photo paper for a long time will leave smudges and imprints.

 Check out CompAndSave's variety of [glossy photo papers](https://www.compandsave.com/paper/photo-paper/glossy) in different sizes.
-Perfect for any everyday shots that you want to remember.
+They're perfect for everyday shots that you want to remember.

 **B. Matte Photo Paper**